arvisetp/arvisetp/README.md

-- 👋 Hi, I’m @arvisetp
+- 👋 Hi, I’m Pierre Arviset
-- 👀 I’m interested in Data analytics and aviation
+- 👀 I’m interested in Data Engineering and Big Data
+- 👷‍♂️ I’m working on AWS, Java and ReactJS stack
-- 🌱 I’m currently learning React and CouchDB
+- 🌱 I’m currently learning Angular and Spring

 <!---
 arvisetp/arvisetp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.